 What is olaparib?

-Olaparib is used to treat advanced ovarian cancer in women with a certain abnormal inherited gene.
-Olaparib is usually given after at least 3 other cancer medicines have been tried without success.
+Olaparib is used to treat advanced ovarian cancer, fallopian tube cancer, or peritoneal cancer in women with a certain abnormal inherited gene.

 Olaparib may also be used for purposes not listed in this medication guide.

 Olaparib affects your immune system.
 You may get infections more easily, even serious or fatal infections.
 Call your doctor if you have a fever, weakness, tiredness, trouble breathing, easy bruising or bleeding, blood in your urine or stools, or weight loss.

 You will need weekly or monthly blood tests, and your cancer treatments may be delayed based on the results.